HouseAlwaysWin/GenericTagHelper/README.md

 }
 ```

-And when you load your model with generic form taghelper it will be as same as this code:
+And when you load your model with generic form taghelper the html code will be as same as this code:
 ```html

 <form asp-action="CreateForm">